dg-demers/busyppp/README.md

   If wget was able to finish downloading the file, busyppp prepends #D followed by a space to the line containing it.
   But if wget's attempt to a download the file produces a wget-specific error, busyppp prepends #E, a space, then the wget error code, and finally a space to the line containing the file's URL.
-No changes are made to the line if busyppp (and wget) were stopped by pressing CTRL+C.
+No changes are made to the line if busyppp (and wget) were stopped mid-download by pressing CTRL+C.

 Upon termination busyppp writes, using the same codes, a report of the download results to both the terminal window and the file wget-log.
 It does this for both a download list file and a download list argument.